-Dalriada seeks to keep members informed and to facilitate direct access for members to Dalriada by means of a:
+Dalriada is aware that members of the Scheme are potential victims of a scam.
+As such, we look to keep members informed and to facilitate direct access for members to Dalriada be means of a:

-- Dedicated member website;
+- Dedicated member website

-- Dedicated contact e-mail address; and
+- Dedicated contact e-mail address

 - Dedicated phone line.